Bixal/uswds-screener-prototyping-tool/README.md

 1. Make changes to following settings:
     - Title: The title of the site that shows up in the browser tab and on the homepage.
     - Description: The description that shows up on the homepage and also the meta description for search engine optimization.
-    - **Baseurl: This needs to match the name of your repo for internal links to work.**
+    - **Baseurl: This needs to match the name of your repository for internal links to work.**
 1. Save your changes by pressing the `Commit changes` button.

 ### Edit questions